Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 * Verify transactions.
 * Implement [2FA](#2fa) and one-time passwords.

-Fuerther information can be found in the [Verify documentation](/verify/overview).
+Further information can be found in the [Verify documentation](/verify/overview).

 ## Virtual Number